 Ideally you would like to see the policy schedule or some other independent verification from the contractor, such as a so called “To whom it may concern” letter from an insurance broker detailing the contractors insurance arrangements.

-You can download our insurance check-lists from the check contractors insurance details menu to the right.
+You can download our insurance check-lists from the check contractors insurance details below;

 How can I check the contractor’s insurance details are authentic?